 The fair use flat rate is a promising tariff concept for the mobile telecommunication industry.
 Similar to classical flat rates it allows unlimited usage at a fixed monthly fee.
 Contrary to classical flat rates it limits the access speed once a certain usage threshold is exceeded.
 Due to the current global roll-out of the LTE (Long Term Evolution) technology and the related economic changes for telecommunication providers, the application of fair use flat rates needs a reassessment.
 The publication proposes a simulation model to evaluate different pricing strategies and their contribution margin impact.

 Our expert and diverse faculty are actively engaged in research contributing not only to the curriculum, but intellectually to the wider research and business community.
 They consistently contribute to thought leadership regarding digital themes.

 Take a look at the experts at WHU:

 A driven community tackling digital themes.

 Digitalization plays an important role at WHU whether in research, publications, or learning environment.
 Students contribute further by pinpointing core issues at the climactic point of their studies.
-In 2018, more than 80 Bachelor and Master theses supervised by WHU professors, were dedicated to the topics that surround digitalization.
+Within a year, more than 100 Bachelor and Master theses supervised by WHU professors, are dedicated to the topics that surround digitalization.
 These include: